Introduction to Computer Graphics, Version 1.3

 - threejs/curves-and-surfaces.html — Creates several surfaces using a parametric surface, tube geometry, lathing, and extrusion.
 From Section 5.2

-- threejs/json-model-viewer.html — Displays models that are loaded from files in the JSON format used by three.js.
-I exported one of the models from Blender.
-The others are from the three.js download.
+- threejs/model-viewer.html — Displays models that are loaded from files various formats, using three.js loaders.
+Models are from the three.js download.
 (See the demo c5/mesh-animation.html to see animated versions of two of the models.)
 From Section 5.2

 - threejs/skybox.html — Demonstrates using a cubemap texture to make a skybox.
 From Section 5.3

 - threejs/reflection.html — A demonstration of using an environment map to simulate the reflection by an object of its environment.
 The environment is a skybox.
 From Section 5.3

 - threejs/refraction.html — A demonstration of simulated refraction.
 This example is almost identical to the previous example, except for using refraction rather than reflection.
 From Section 5.3

 6. WebGL Examples